Rchi3-new/UnrealSpaceInvaders/README.md

 - Click on the *"Play"* button to start the game.

 4. Controls:
-- Use the arrow keys or WD to move the spaceship.
+- Use the arrow keys or A/D to move the spaceship.
 - Press the spacebar to shoot at the invading aliens.

 ### Credits